The human spirit will endure sickness;

 In-person services are every other week – check the calendar on the homepage.

 Our Covid-19 cleaning and prep guidelines apply to everyone who is using the sanctuary.

 The global pandemic has seriously affected all areas of our lives.
 COVID-19 is a completely different kind of disease that is extremely contagious.
 It is very dangerous for people aged 65 and up.
 It causes tiny blood clots throughout the body, even in otherwise asymptomatic patients.
 We don’t know why young people and children are less likely to have severe symptoms (although some of them do).
 We know that vaccines work well, and they eliminate hospitalization and death except in some cases where the person is immunocompromised and at risk from exposure to any disease.
 We have been holding worship online.
 We are creating YouTube videos every week which follow the usual order of service, and you may read them in text form here: Online Services

-We are hoping to reinstate worship services gradually over the summer and begin full-time in the fall.
+We are reinstating worship services biweekly: if infection rates go down (and stay down) we may begin weekly in-person services in the fall.
 This allows an opportunity to integrate online worship with in-person worship, without putting too much pressure on staff as we work out all of the kinks in livestreaming, the soundboard, camera placement, and other logistics.